-How you can cancel your credit card account and end the agreement
+How you end the agreement

 You can give us notice that you want to close your credit card account (through your online banking service, by calling us or visiting a branch) and pay us the total of all you owe.
 You do not need to give us any reasons.